logo

 • Gemini CLI - An agentic coding tool, made by Google

-Alright, enough about Ink, you can read more about it here.
+Alright, enough about ink, you will read more about it here

 Nothing!
-It’s great, it’s awesome, but it wasn’t a perfect fit for my use case.
+It is great, it’s awesome, but it wasn’t a perfect fit for my use case.

-The other day, I was experimenting with Bubble Tea for a tiny project.
-It makes building interactive TUIs a breeze.
-At that time, I was thinking:
+The other day, I was experimenting with bubbletea for a tiny project.
+It makes building interactive tui breeze.
+At that time, I was thinking,

-At first, I was thinking of using WebSockets, but that felt like overkill, so I decided to go with JSON-RPC over stdio.
+At first, I was thinking of using WebSockets, but it feels like WebSockets is overkill, so I decided to go with JSON-RPC over stdio.

 How does Cligram work?